Home/Meats/Raw Elk Skirt

 How to Select

-Choose elk skirt steak that is bright red with minimal fat; avoid any that appear brown or have an off smell.
+Choose elk skirt that is bright red with minimal fat; avoid any that appears brown or has a strong odor.

 How to Store

-Keep raw elk skirt steak refrigerated and use within 3 days or freeze for up to 6 months.
+Keep raw elk skirt refrigerated and use within 3 days, or freeze for up to 6 months.

 Myths vs Realities